Deployment (container)

 podman logs eldoc

 Where eldoc is the name of the container, specified during launch.
-Also, container id (from podman ps output) may be used instead.
-This will provide generic container logs, describing startup process of the elDoc system.
-This should print output similar to:
+This will provide generic container logs, describing startup process of the elDoc system, similar to:

 ...